gody10/gody10.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Financial Technology and Natural Language Processing*
+publication: In Proceedings of the  *4th ACM International Conference on AI in Finance*
-publication_short: In *FinNLP*
+publication_short: In *ICAIF*

 abstract: Standard Full-Data classifiers in NLP demand thousands of labeled examples, which is impractical in data-limited domains.
 Fewshot methods offer an alternative, utilizing contrastive learning techniques that can be effective with as little as 20 examples per class.
 Similarly, Large Language Models (LLMs) like GPT-4 can perform effectively with just 1-5 examples per class.
 However, the performance-cost trade-offs of these methods remain underexplored, a critical concern for budget-limited organizations.
 Our work addresses this gap by studying the aforementioned approaches over the Banking77 financial intent detection dataset, including the evaluation of cutting-edge LLMs by OpenAI, Cohere, and Anthropic in a comprehensive set of few-shot scenarios.
-We complete the picture with two additional methods: first, a cost-effective querying method for LLMs based on retrieval-augmented generation (RAG), able to reduce operational costs multiple times compared to classic few-shot approaches, and second, a data augmentation method using GPT-4, able to improve performance in data-limited scenarios.
+We complete the picture with two additional methods.
+First, a cost-effective querying method for LLMs based on retrieval-augmented generation (RAG), able to reduce operational costs multiple times compared to classic few-shot approaches, and second, a data augmentation method using GPT-4, able to improve performance in data-limited scenarios.
 Finally, to inspire future research, we provide a human expert’s curated subset of Banking77, along with extensive error analysis.

 # Summary.
 An optional shortened abstract.
 summary: